djhshih/guidelines-genai-usage/README.md

 ## Bottom line

-Plagiarism, fabrication, and copyright violation are all serious misconducts, whether you use GenAI or not.
+Fabrication, plagiarism, and copyright violation are all serious misconducts, whether you use GenAI or not.
 GenAI just makes it easier for you to commit these misconducts.